joecummings/personal-websitev2/tutorials_md/tutorials.md

 )
 ```

-Finally, we're ready to train!
+Finally, we're ready to train.
 We set up an abstract Trainer class and give it our model, arguments, the training dataset, and the validation dataset to evaluate on.
 Calling the `trainer.train()` method (not surprisingly) kicks of the model fine-tuning.

 ```{.python}
 trainer = Trainer(